 We on the floor do the same.
 For a moment, there is silence in the attic, but I almost believe I hear a faraway song.

 Greta leans forward with a hand cupped behind her ear.
-Pint’a shades his eyes and does an exaggerated sweep around the room.
+Piňťa shades his eyes and does an exaggerated sweep around the room.

 Then, I really do hear something.
 Music.
 At first I can’t tell where it’s coming from.
-Then I see that it is Aunt Tella, playing very quietly with one hand.
+Then I see that it is Aunt Tella, playing piano very quietly with one hand.
 It is a simple tune that repeats over and over in a lurching round.
 Each refrain gets louder and louder.

 Then a boy in the back, one from the orphanage Rudi mentioned, shouts, “Brundibár!
 Here comes Brundibár!”